-Your car insurance can cover your vehicle if it is totaled, but it depends on the policy.
+Your car insurance can cover your vehicle if it is totaled, but it depends on the coverage available to you.
 Read on to understand your options when you have a totaled car after an accident.

 When is a Car Considered Totaled?

 The term “totaled” generally refers to a damaged car whose cost of repair approaches or exceeds its value, or which is deemed “non-repairable” based on the extent of the damage.
 An estimate is usually generated, which estimates vehicle damage and the extent of repairs necessary to bring the vehicle to its pre-accident condition.
 The fair market value of the vehicle will then be considered to determine if it is an appropriate candidate for repair or if it should be considered “totaled.”

 In the event an insured is seeking coverage for a total loss under their own policy, those policy provisions play an important role in determining what the insured is entitled to recover.
 In addition, for all total loss claimants, the legal threshold to determine whether the extent of the damage or cost of repair justifies a total loss varies between states.
 Each state, and sometimes each locality, have unique total loss laws that may guide the total loss claims process.

 The Total Loss Car Claims Process

 A totaled car is often one that has suffered a significant impact and damage.
 This can frequently render the vehicle undrivable or unsafe, requiring it to be towed from the scene to either a storage or repair location.
 It is important, and usually necessary, that the insurance company be notified of the loss as soon as possible to expedite handling of the vehicle damage, avoid unnecessary charges, and comply with policy conditions.